Image size 1600x900. Swimmer holding a steady pace in a lap pool.

 Can I swap the 75s for 50s?

-Yes, keep the same rest and focus on even splits.
+Yes, keep the same rest and focus on even split training.

 How often should I do a pace workout?